fluxninja/aperture/docs/content/applying-policies/auto-scale/load-based-auto-scaling/load-based-auto-scaling.md

 - An _Auto Scaler_ that adjusts the number of replicas of the Kubernetes Deployment for the service.
 - Load based scale-out is done based on `OBSERVED_LOAD_MULTIPLIER` signal from the blueprint.
-This signal measures the fraction of traffic that the _Concurrency Limiter_ is throttling into a queue.
+This signal measures the fraction of traffic that the _Load Scheduler_ is throttling into a queue.
 The _Auto Scaler_ is configured to scale-out based on a _Gradient Controller_ using this signal and a setpoint of 1.0.
 - In addition to the load based scale-out, the policy also includes a scale-in _Controller_ based on CPU utilization which adjusts the instances of the service based on changes in CPU usage, ensuring that the service is not